Troubleshooting 400 Bad Request Errors on WordPress

-400 Bad Request errors are a common type of server error that WordPress websites encounter.
-And if you want to prevent downtime and keep your WordPress site running smoothly, knowing how to fix these and other common WordPress errors is key.
+400 Bad Request errors are a common HTTP error that WordPress website owners encounter.
+If you want to prevent downtime and keep your WordPress site running smoothly, knowing how to fix these and other common WordPress errors is key.
+While the error is returned by the server, it is most often triggered by a problem with the request itself, making it a client error related to malformed syntax, invalid data, or other client-side issues.
+If left unresolved, these errors can lead to user frustration and a poor user experience.

 What is a 400 Bad Request error?